exalearn/colmena/docs/quickstart.rst

 The name of the ProxyStore backend and a threshold value (bytes) can be passed via the parameters :code:`proxystore_name` and :code:`proxystore_threshold` to :code:`make_queue_pairs`.
 Any input/output object of a target function larger than :code:`proxystore_threshold` will be automatically passed via ProxyStore.

-For example, a common use case is to initialize ProxyStore to use the same Redis server that Colmena uses for the queues.
+For example, a common use case is to initialize ProxyStore to use a Redis server to communicate data directly to workers

 .. code-block:: python

     import proxystore as ps
-    from colmena.redis.queue import make_queue_pairs
+    from colmena.queue import PipeQueues

     ps.store.init_store(
-        'redis', name='default-store', hostname=REDISHOST, port=REDISPORT
+        'redis', name='default-store'
     )

-    client_queues, server_queues = make_queue_pairs(
-        REDISHOST, REDISPORT, serialization_method='pickle',
+    queue = PipeQueues(
+        proxystore_name='default-store',
-        proxystore_name='default-store', proxystore_threshold=100000
+        proxystore_threshold=100000
     )

+ Any object larger than 100kB will get sent via Redis, reducing the communication costs of your application.

 More details on initializing ProxyStore backends can be found in the `docs <https://proxystore.readthedocs.io/en/latest/source/proxystore.store.html>`_.